appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 </figure>

 :::tip
-If you want to connect to a local database, you can use a service like ngrok to expose it.
-For more information, see [How to connect to local database on Appsmith](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith).
+If you want to connect to a local api, you can use a service like ngrok to expose it.
+For more information, see [How to connect to local api on Appsmith](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith).
 :::

-To connect to your database, Appsmith needs the following parameters.
+To connect to a GraphQL API endpoint, Appsmith needs the following parameters.
 All required fields are suffixed with an asterisk (*).

 **URL*:** provide the URL of the GraphQL service to query.
 If you are on a self-hosted instance and connecting to an API on `localhost`, use `host.docker.internal` on Windows and macOS hosts and `172.17.0.1` on Linux hosts to access services running on the host machine from within the container.